focus-editor/focus/LOG.md

 - Get rid of the window top bar
 - Subpixel rendering: support other types of panels (lookup ft2-lcd_rendering) (not useful for the editor, but may be useful for games)
-- Support "Open file in" in the context menu on Windows?

 # DONE
 + Ctrl + Backspace/Delete to erase an entire word.